-#1 You’ve had a plethora of careers in the fashion industry form modelling to fashion editor, can you tell us your top career highlights?
+#1 You’ve had a plethora of careers in the fashion industry from modelling to fashion editor, can you tell us your top career highlights?

 It’s really been a privilege to be able to work across so many areas in the fashion industry, I have been incredibly lucky to have built my career in this way.
-I think one of my biggest career highlights has got to be winning the Elle Style Awards both in 2017 & 2019 – it is such an incredible feeling to be acknowledge by your peers in this way, and I’m deeply grateful for the support and community within Denmark.
-Another recent one, would be Michelle Obama wearing custom Stine Goya as part of her European tour.
-It was a massive game changer for us – and a moment where I really felt that the years of work and development had led to this precise moment.
+I think one of my biggest career highlights has got to be winning the Elle Style Awards both in 2017 & 2019 – it is such an incredible feeling to be acknowledged by your peers in this way, and I’m deeply grateful for the support and community within Denmark.
+Another one would be Michelle Obama wearing custom Stine Goya as part of her European tour.
+It was a massive game-changer for us – and a moment where I really felt that the years of work and development had led to this precise moment.

 #2 Who or what do you look to for inspiration for Stine Goya collections?

 The inspiration behind each collection is always quite varied.
 It can be a film, a particular phrase, or a painting that starts the conversation and leads into something much bigger.
-For our AW19 collection we were inspired by American writer Truman Capote, his world, his muses and his aesthetic.
-We looked at his lifestyle and friends – affectionately names The Swans – and created a Stine Goya universe within which our customers could explore their individual styles through print and strong feminine pieces.
+We look at lifestyle, and friends and create a Stine Goya universe within which our customers can explore their individual styles through print and strong feminine pieces.

 One of my favourite things about being a designer is the fact that no days are the same.
 I love to be involved not only in design but in the decision-making process across all teams – so a lot of my time is spent with department heads discussing strategy and upcoming projects.
 From fittings to sales feedback – shoots to press interviews – it’s busy but critical to keeping the company growing.